leomeinel/arch-install/README.md

 :information_source: | Follow the `Pre-installation` section of [this guide](https://wiki.archlinux.org/title/Installation_guide#Pre-installation) until (including) the `Connect to the internet` section.

 :information_source: | To install via ssh follow [this guide](https://wiki.archlinux.org/title/Install_Arch_Linux_via_SSH).
-See [these instructions](https://github.com/leomeinel/arch-install/blob/main/ssh-install.md) for more details, especially if you want to use ssh for the `Post-installation`.
+See [these instructions](https://github.com/leomeinel/arch-install/blob/main/ssh-install.md) for more details, especially if you want to use ssh for `Post-installation`.

 ## Installation